kilowhat/kilowhat.net/_extensions/wordpress.md

 Only users with the "hide discussions" permission will continue to see it, like other deleted discussions.

 **Permanently delete discussion in Flarum**: Hard-delete the discussion from Flarum.
-The discussion will be unlinked from the Wordpress post.
+The discussion will be unlinked from the WordPress post.
-If the Wordpress post is published again, a new discussion will be created for it.
+If the WordPress post is published again, a new discussion will be created for it.

-### Action when a Wordpress post is deleted permanently
+### Action when a WordPress post is deleted permanently

-Same as above but for when a post has been permanently deleted from Wordpress.
+Same as above but for when a post has been permanently deleted from WordPress.

-If the Flarum discussion is kept, it will be unlinked from Wordpress and posting/locking will no longer send requests to Wordpress.
+If the Flarum discussion is kept, it will be unlinked from WordPress and posting/locking will no longer send requests to WordPress.

 ### Permissions